-I see red in the final version of Songs that Didn’t Make the Hot 100, including a disturbing trend in which the UK finds hits when the U.S. doesn’t.
+I see red in the final version of Songs that Didn’t Make the Hot 100, including a disturbing trend in which the United Kingdom finds hits when the United States doesn’t.
 Of course, look who we elected president.
 We’re not much on taste.

 “Red Rain” – Peter Gabriel (1986).
 The opener to Gabriel’s mammoth album So, “Red Rain” had the unfortunate distinction of being the follow-up to the smash hit and video “Sledgehammer.”
 A sober song about the environment isn’t going to do as well as a playful song about sex, now, is it?
 The song was released in the UK and Ireland a year later, where it hit #46 in the UK and #27 in Ireland.
 They must appreciate political songs at least a little bit more than us sex-crazed Americans.

 “Red Skies” – The Fixx (1982).
 Another red song.
 The Fixx were mounted on the precipice of stardom and would reach it a year later with “One Thing Leads to Another.”
 It would not be so for “Red Skies,” the follow-up to the marginal hit “Stand or Fall.”
 It reached #13 on the Mainstream Rock chart, but only bubbled under the Hot 100, hitting #101.

 “I’m Gonna Make You Love Me” – The Jayhawks (2000).
 Noted more for their albums instead of their singles, The Jayhawks released “I’m Gonna Make You Love Me” in 2000 and was as close to a Top 40 sound as the alt-country band would get.
 The sound became more mainstream with the emergence of Gary Louris as the band’s true leader.
 However, the song could only manage a #40 slot in the Adult Contemporary chart.